Skip to main content.

 Etsy operates marketplaces where millions of people around the world connect, both online and offline, to make, sell and buy unique goods.
 Etsy also offers a wide range of seller services and tools that help creative entrepreneurs start, grow and manage their businesses.
 The company's mission is to reimagine commerce in ways that build a more fulfilling and lasting world.

-Alongside the Etsy Sustainability Commission, Bard MBA students will help assess advanced energy efficiency strategies for the company’s new, global headquarters based in Brooklyn.
-Students will analyze the impact of new energy efficiency measures as well as develop a strategy that leverages Etsy's unique internal culture to drive behavior change around energy use.
+Alongside the Etsy Sustainability Commission, Bard MBA students assessed advanced energy efficiency strategies for the company’s new, global headquarters based in Brooklyn.
+Students analyzed the impact of new energy efficiency measures as well as developed a strategy that leverages Etsy's unique internal culture to drive behavior change around energy use.

 New York City operates the largest municipal fleet in the United States, over 29,000 vehicles including NYPD, FDNY and Sanitation.
 Led by the City's first Chief Fleet Officer, NYC Fleet directs efforts to improve fleet management citywide in areas of safety, sustainability, preparedness, and shared services.

 In December 2015, Mayor de Blasio announced NYC Clean Fleet, a commitment to cut emissions from the City fleet in half by 2025 including establishing over 2,000 electric vehicles and transitioning away from the use of traditional diesel fuel.
-The student project will support the achievement of this commitment.
+The student project supported the achievement of this commitment.

-Green Eileen is EILEEN FISHER’s clothing take back program.
+Fisher Found is EILEEN FISHER’s clothing take back program.
 EILEEN FISHER is committed to becoming 100% sustainable, and part of that commitment is taking our clothes back when customers are through with them.
-Green Eileen receives all customer donations and sorts them as ‘sellable’ and ‘unsellable’.
+Fisher Found receives all customer donations and sorts them as ‘sellable’ and ‘unsellable’.
 The sellable items are resold through our Green Eileen boutiques and EILEEN FISHER Company Stores.
 The unsellable items are remade into new textiles for garments and home goods.

-Bard MBA students will be creating a triple bottom-line business model for our Green Eileen program with a focus on developing profitability for remaking unsellable goods into new products.
+Bard MBA students created a triple bottom-line business model for EILEEN FISHER's Fisher Found program with a focus on developing profitability for remaking unsellable goods into new products.